Import Terraform Configuration

 Apply the configuration to have Terraform create your infrastructure.

-When you create infrastructure with Terraform, it stores information about your infrastructure in its state file.
-You can update your infrastructure by first changing your configuration, and then using Terraform to plan and apply the required changes.
-Terraform uses the information it stores in your state file to plan the changes it will make to your infrastructure.
+Terraform stores information about your infrastructure in a state file.
+To update your infrastructure, you first modify your configuration, and then use Terraform to plan and apply the required changes.
+Terraform uses the data in your state file to determine the changes it needs to make to your infrastructure.

-command to migrate resources into your Terraform state file.
+command to migrate existing resources into your Terraform state file.
 The import

 command does not currently generate the configuration for the imported resource, so you must write the corresponding configuration block to map the imported resource to it.